carefulcomputer/node-red-contrib-settings-vault/README.md

 1. **No Vault Configured**: You must select a vault-config node
 2. **No Properties Configured**: At least one property retrieval must be configured
-3. **Domain Not Found**: The specified domain doesn't exist in the vault
+3. **Group Not Found**: The specified group doesn't exist in the vault
-4. **Property Not Found**: The specified property doesn't exist in that domain
+4. **Property Not Found**: The specified property doesn't exist in that group
 5. **Invalid Context**: Context must be msg, flow, or global
 6. **Set Property Failed**: Unable to set the value (e.g., invalid property path)